Broadleaf Commerce: History

 Broadleaf Commerce was founded in 2008 by Brian Polster with backing from Credera Finance.

-In July 2010, Broadleaf launched the first version of their open source software.
+In July 2010, Broadleaf launched the first version of its framework as an open-source software platform with enterprise and community editions.
+Broadleaf subsequently transitioned to a source-available commercial licensing model.

 On January 1, 2012, Broadleaf Commerce became an independent entity and gained legal separation from Credera Finance.

 In 2015, Broadleaf was selected for the 2015 Best of Addison Award in the eCommerce Framework category by the Addison Award Program.

-In 2016, Broadleaf was recognized by Texas A&M University in their 2016 Aggie 100 list.
-Broadleaf ranked 44th with an average growth rate of 43%.
+In 2016, Broadleaf was recognized by Texas A&M University in their 2016 Aggie 100 list, ranking 44th with an average growth rate of 43%.